wzhstat/Reaction-Condition-Selector/README.md

 ```
 python GAT_train.py
 ```
 You end up with a models folder that contains the trained GAT model.
-You can also find trained models directly from ```GATmodels```. <br>
+You can also find trained models directly from ```GATmodels```, which can be download in https://www.dropbox.com/scl/fo/v1rhyes2wvead9dz3x4fb/h?rlkey=nqtst7azldcry3ixnoigmcv3v&dl=0.. <br>

 # Using Trained Model to Make Predictions